pyusb/pyusb/docs/tutorial.rst

 object, one of the first things you need to do before communicating with it is issuing a ``set_configuration`` request.
 The parameter for this request is the ``bConfigurationValue`` of the configuration you are interested on.
-Most devices has no more than one configuration, and tracking the configuration value to use is annoying (although most code I have seem simply hardcodes it).
+Most devices have no more than one configuration, and tracking the configuration value to use is annoying (although most code I have seen simply hardcodes it).
 Therefore, in PyUSB, you can just issue a ``set_configuration`` call with no arguments.
 In this case, it will set the first configuration found (if your device has just one, you don't need to worry about the configuration value at all).
-For example, let's imagine you have a device with one configuration descriptor with its bConfigurationValue field equals to 5 [#]_, the following calls bellow will work equally::
+For example, let's imagine you have a device with one configuration descriptor with its `bConfigurationValue` field equals to 5 [#]_, the following calls below will work equally::

     >>> dev.set_configuration(5)